History of social work: Gender perspective in the history of social work

-The importance of the role of women, in particular of feminist organisations, had in the history of social work has been highlighted by several historical studies.
+The role women and feminist organisations had in the history of social work has been highlighted by several historical studies.

-Regarding the development of social service in the beginning of the 20th Century (1910-1920), women and feminists movements were crucial for the recognition of social work as a profession.
+Regarding the development of social service in the beginning of the 20th Century (1910-1920), women were crucial for the recognition of social work as a profession.
 On one hand, their discourse reinforced the dualist vision of social roles, considering care work was appropriate with the characteristic women were supposed to have (e.g. softness, empathy, solicitude, love, abnegation, etc.).
 On the other hand, they affirmed a will to change women's place in society by giving them more power and better recognition.
 Conversely, when feminists are absent, this has an impact on the professionalisation process, relegating women in the margins.
 This appears particularly in a study on professionalisation of socio-cultural community work from the 1960s in Switzerland.
 This study shows that men were hired as socio-cultural community workers to develop youth activities, especially with teenage boys, while status of women were less prestigious (assistant, social carers or child care workers) and the child care work they were attributed to viewed as not (or less) relevant for the « socio-cultural community work project » of the centres.